PixelWolfe/PinDo/README.md

   - Draggable and interchangeable tasks from one checklist to another, reorderable checklists.
 React-Beautiful-Dnd would be a fantastic library to dive into for this!
 Draggable items within and already draggable context should be able to be solved with clever usage of a .handle class with react-draggable.

-  - Currently not all information is deleted from a project board when it gets deleted (boo), rather the project board is deleted from its corresponding table in the database.
-This won't take much time to turn into a transactional query to delete all of the corresponding notes/images/lists/tasks that are attached to that board.
+  - Wrtie a couple more transactional queries to delete all of the corresponding notes/images/lists/tasks that are attached to a deleted board.

+  - A fully fleshed out 'about' page and a lot of css condensing and reworking with BEM methodology.

 ### Acknowledgement and Thanks

    - Many thanks to Prime Digital Academy, your guidance and help throughout the past 4 months has been extraordinary, you're all fantastic and amazing people.